How selling gold from Fakenham by post works

 Because GoldPaid works entirely by post across the UK, you do all of this from home, in your own time.
 No shop, no queue, and nobody watching over your shoulder while you think.

-Fakenham is an inland market town of north Norfolk, a long-standing agricultural and printing centre serving a wide rural district.
-It is a steady working town away from the coast, with the everyday domestic gold of a settled population.
-Fakenham residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.
+An inland market town of north Norfolk, Fakenham has long been an agricultural and printing centre and still serves a wide rural district.
+Away from the coast, it is a steady working town.
+A parcel is logged the day it arrives and the written offer follows on the same day.
+Fakenham sells by post, anywhere in the UK, and no shop visit is needed.

 The full process, start to finish